davidkastner/pyQMMM/README.md

 ## ClusterRMSD v1.0
 Almost all MD processing packages can perform clustering and RMSD calculations.
 ClusterRMSD will take the two and merge them together into a single useful plot.
 The plot depicts frames on the x-axis and RMSD on the y-axis.
 It then will color code each point based on which cluster it belongs to.
 This type of analysis can be useful in helping distinguish how a trajectory evolves over time and what are the main poses that dominate a given trajectory.

+## Mask Maker v1.0
+Selects a subset of residues from a PDB.
+This subset is referred to as a mask.
+The primary use case scenario for this is when using charge shift analysis (SCA) you will need to select a reference mask for tracking the atoms in the xyz file produced by TeraChem.
+This script does not perform any type of capping since link atoms should be ignored when performing CSA.